franciskershaw/slice-of-pie/README.md

 * Ability to request new password if the user has forgotten.
 * Admin control should allow for CRUD capability on listed products.
 * Product builder needs to be aesthetically pleasing and seamless to the user journey.
-* Favouriting must remember saved products when logging back in.
 * Checkout must offer ability to save details for later (if logged in) or guest checkout for those that do not wish to create an account.

 #### Nice to haves